xetdata/pyxet/README.md

 ---

-### :construction: :construction: :construction: _pyxet is new and under active development.
-See details below._ :construction: :construction: :construction:
+### :construction: :construction: pyxet is new and under active development :construction: :construction:

 ---